A View from the Summit

 When Kristen came on board nearly two years ago, we knew there would be changes.
 We had no idea how quickly those changes and her vision would captivate the entire company and pivot our culture to where it is today.
 It all started with our “big, hairy, audacious goal (affectionately known as the BHAG) to “remix the American dream so that it works for everyone.”

 Kristen has kept her hands steady on the wheel, but at the same time, she has allowed our core values and BHAG to really do the driving along this uncharted path.
 Her passion for putting the client at the center is clear and laser-focused.
-It’s the reason she wants to share the HCD approach to problem-solving with our others in our industry through this event.
+It’s the reason she wanted to share the HCD approach to problem-solving with others in our industry through this event.

 And just as Kristen wasted no time in pivoting GreenPath toward innovation and design thinking, the Summit dove right into the topics at hand.